samclane/samclane.github.io/_posts/2018-12-18-Discord-Social-Graph.md

 published: true
 ---

+## Please be patient for link to load.
+I'm using a Heroku Hobby Dyno, which shuts down and has to restart.

 https://infinite-sands-83078.herokuapp.com/

 Please be patient, I'm using a free-tier Heroku account, so it's very slow to initially respond and to load.
 You may have to wait around a minute.